 length is not the same as the distance needed between the lens board and

 the film plane.
 For example, the T series lenses need about half of

-their focal length behind the lens board to focus at infinity.
-For
+their focal length behind the lens board to focus at infinity -- the 600mm

-example, the 600mm T needs 325mm space to focus to infinity.
+T needs only 325mm of bellows extension to focus to infinity.

-f-STOP: The number listed is the maximum aperture.
+f-STOP: The numbers listed are the maximum and minimum apertures.

 ELEMENTS / GROUPS: Generally speaking, the larger the aperture

 and/or the greater angle of coverage, the more elements are needed to correct

 for various optical aberrations.
 A lens with few elements can give

 excellent results if the aperture or coverage are small.
 Most large